Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

 For each task, stochastic optimization is carried out by Adam~\cite{kingma2015adam} with an initial learning rate of $1\times 10^{-3}$.
 We decay the learning rate by a factor of $10$ at the $8$-th epoch, and train our method for a maximum of twelve epochs.
 We set the temperature to $\tau = 32$ in Eq. \eqref{eq:softmin}.
 We test on images of the original size.

-As suggested in~\cite{zhang2023continual}, we use Spearman's rank correlation coefficient (SRCC) to measure the prediction performance.
+We use Spearman's rank correlation coefficient (SRCC) to measure the prediction performance.
 When continually learning a BIQA model on a $T$-length task sequence, we compute the mean SRCC between model predictions and MOSs of each dataset as a measure of prediction accuracy:

 where $\mathrm{SRCC}_{tk}$ is the SRCC result of the $t$-th model on the $k$-th dataset.
 We then compute a mean plasticity index ($\mathrm{mPI}$):

 \ie, the average result of the model on the current dataset along the task sequence, and a mean stability index ($\mathrm{mSI}$) by measuring the variability of model performance on old data when learning on a new task: